-Monitored systems provide professional 24-hour monitoring that will automatically contact emergency services for the homeowner in the event of a burglary, a fire, or a medical emergency.
-Unmonitored systems provide homeowners with remote access to the home but leave the burden of monitoring for an emergency with the homeowner or renter.
-Since emergency response times depend on the homeowner’s/renter’s reaction time, emergency responses may be slower, leading to damage or loss a professional company may have been able to avoid.
+Monitored systems provide professional 24-hour monitoring that will automatically contact emergency services in the event of an emergency.
+Unmonitored systems allow the owner to monitor the system remotely, but also require the owner to respond to any emergencies.
+Since emergency response times depend on the homeowner’s/renter’s reaction time, emergency responses may be slower.
+Slower responses may lead to damage or loss that a professional company may have been able to avoid.

-Monitored systems can also provide financial benefits such as discounts on homeowner’s or renter’s insurance while unmonitored systems do not provide little (if any) financial benefit.
+Monitored systems can also provide financial benefits such as discounts on homeowner’s or renter’s insurance while unmonitored systems provide little (if any) financial benefit.

 The home security industries do well for one simple fact: people need the benefits of monitored home systems to help protect loved ones and valuables while they are away.

 Looking for a reliable monitored home security system?
 The benefits of monitored systems over those of unmonitored systems can be invaluable in the event of an emergency.
 Contact Protect America to get a free quote.